denx20/Hoo-Ray/README.md

 A simple example of a pair of master-slave server such that the master sends a job to a slave and the slave sends the job results back.
 All this logic is wrapped in the `Process ()` monad.

 The parameters of this module are in the form `'master <host> <port>' or 'slave <host> <port>'`.
-To run this module, execute `cabal run distributed-compute slave localhost 8081`.
-Then open another terminal and execute `cabal run distributed-compute master localhost 8084`.
+To run this module, execute `cabal run distributed-compute slave 127.0.0.1 8081`.
+Then open another terminal and execute `cabal run distributed-compute master 127.0.0.1 8084`.

 ##### matmul_test_gen